Stand January 2015

 2.2.
 If it is questionable which auction Item was bid for by the successful bidder and accepted at the auction, the number stated in the catalogue shall be relevant, but not the title.

 2.3.
-The consignor and the Auction House shall not assume any liability if reproductions and photographs in the printed catalogue deviate in colour from the original Item.
+Analogous to par.
+13.3, the consignor and the Auction House shall not assume any liability if the digital photographs and videos used in the catalogue, on the internet and in live auctions deviate in description, size, quality and colour context from the original.

 2.4.
 Any Items owned by the Auction House are specially marked with an “*”.

 2.5.
 The Auction House may combine or separate catalogue numbers and, to the extent that a particular reason exists to do so, withdraw or call them in another sequence than the one stated in the catalogue.